 Get the ball rolling by talking to them about what they might be interested in and their career aspirations, and then helping them to research the courses which appeal.
 Some university courses require students to have studied certain subjects at A Level so it’s important to look at any specialist entry requirements as early as Year 11.
 Whilst at school or college, a student may have visited local universities on ‘subject taster days’ in Year 12 or earlier so they may have an awareness of courses available in the region already.

-A key difference to school or college is the vast range of courses on offer at university.
+A key difference between school and college is the vast range of courses on offer at university.
 For example, a student may be interested in studying psychology, but did you know that they can specialise in different areas of psychology at university?
 At Sunderland alone, we offer four different psychology undergraduate degrees: core psychology, forensic psychology, clinical psychology, and psychology with counselling.
 Making sure you have a good understanding of the difference between specialisms is key.

 UCAS is a good place to start looking at the diverse range of courses on offer.
 You can look at the UCAS website where there are plenty of helpful articles about applying to university and career routes as well as listing all universities and colleges and degree courses.